 If you're planning to show your pet, breed standards recommend that the coat shouldn't contain any white; however, a little patch of white on the chest is allowed.

-The roan coat is a 'blended' mixture of white and coloured fur; in my opinion, they are the best, especially the blue roan.
-They're just beautiful (sorry, Max!).
+The roan coat is a 'blended' mixture of white and coloured fur; I think they are the best, especially the blue roan; this colour Cocker is just beautiful (sorry, Max!).

 The coloured hairs are usually found in solid patches or clumps.
 In contrast, the white areas are often flecked or 'ticked' with the solid colour.